 Registered Charity No.1101767

-Although primarily organising concerts in areas and at locations where perhaps the bands would otherwise not be able to perform on a regular basis (see the Events page), through these concerts and the sale of RAF Music CDs and merchandise, the charity raises funds from which donations are also made to other service charities.
-The charity also provides welfare funds to support its own Royal Air Force musicians.
+With its charitable objects ‘Raising welfare funds through the performance of live music by Royal Air Force musicians’, the charity primarily organises fund raising concerts in locations where the bands might otherwise not be able to perform.
+Through these concerts and the sale of RAF Music CDs and merchandise, the charity raises funds from which donations are also made to various RAF and other Service charities.
+However, as RAF musicians now routinely undertake operational deployments in support of H M Forces around the world, the charity also provides welfare support whilst deployed ‘out of area’.

-With the public image of RAF bands on the concert stage and at State Ceremonial events, as 2018 marks the 100th anniversary of the Royal Air Force itself, following the deployment of RAF musicians during the 1991 Gulf War, it is important to remember that military musicians now routinely undertake operational deployments in support of H M Forces around the world.
+With the public image of RAF bands on the concert stage and at State Ceremonial events, as 2018 marks the 100th anniversary of the Royal Air Force itself, following the deployment of RAF musicians during the 1991 Gulf War, it is important to remember all military musicians now routinely undertaking operational deployments in support of H M Forces around the world.

 RAF musicans past and present undertaking their routine musical duties and operational deployments overseas......